by Bill Preston

 And thanks to Bill Preston for his story of this interesting pair of Jeeps. -- Derek Redmond

-Also on CJ3B.info, see more DJ-3A Surrey Toys and other Tonka Jeeps.
+Also on CJ3B.info, see more DJ-3A Surrey Toys and How to Date Your Tonka Flat-Fender.

 Visit CJ3B.info on Facebook.